Arsuaga-Vazquez-Lab/Cancer_data_notes/README.md

 + Array-based: icgc_donor_id, project_code, icgc_specimen_id, icgc_sample_id, submitted_sample_id, analysis_id, gene_model, **gene_id**, **normalized_expression_value**, fold_change, **platform, experimental_protocol**, normalization_algorithm, other_analysis_algorithm, raw_data_repository, raw_data_accession, reference_sample_type
 ### Copy number data (CNSM)
 Some of the relevant columns in the file are: mutation_type, copy_number, segment_mean, chromosome, chromosome_start, chromosome_end, gene_affected.
-Mutation type: Loss, copy neutral, copy neutral LOH, gain Segment_mean (or median): Because it is for the whole segment it can be above or below the expected number.
-For instance, for a loss it can be 0 and 1 but it could also be a 2.
-For a neutral it could be a 2 but also a 3, for a gain it is usually 3+
++ Mutation type: Loss, copy neutral, copy neutral LOH, gain
++ Segment_mean (or median): Because it is for the whole segment, it can be above or below the expected number.
+For instance, for a loss it can be 0 and 1; but it could also be a 2.
+For a neutral it could be a 2; but also a 3.
+For a gain it is usually 3+
 #### BRCA-FR (France)
 Eventhough there is a file for **copy number**, "mutation type" has been recorded as **"undetermined"** for all patients and segment_mean is missing.
 Since vital_status has only 2 deceased (from a total of 72) **survival analysis will not be useful**.
 Only two additional patients with recurrence (disease_status_last_followup).
 #### BRCA-EU (European Union and UK)